mayajs/router/README.md

 ## Features

 - Simple interface
+- Lightweight library
 - Built with TypeScript
-- Uses native Nodejs API
+- No third party library
-- Supports beginners to advance syntaxes
+- Supports beginners to advanced developers
+- Supports third party middlewares like `ExpressJS`
 - Can be use both `Function` based and `Class` based coding style
-- Dependency Injection
+- Dependency Injection and IOC
-- Fast execution
+- Fast execution a
-- Easy to learn
+- Easy to learnnd caching
 - Modular code

 ## Quick Start

 The easiest way to get started is to create a simple route.
 Create a `src` folder inside your project folder.
 Inside the `src` folder create an `index.ts` file.
-Copy the code below inside the `index.ts` file.
+Copy the code below into `index.ts` file.

 ```ts
 import maya from "@mayajs/router";